vesterheim/vesterheim.github.io/events/annual/syttende-mai/index.md

 * **2:00 p.m.** Guided tour of the buildings in the Open Air Division.
 * **2:30 p.m. and 3:30 p.m.**  Concerts by [Decorah Youth Choirs](http://www.decorahyouthchoirs.org/) in the museum's Bethania Church on Mill Street.
 Decorah Youth Choirs will perform their Spring Concert at two different times as part of Vesterheim's _Syttende Mai_ celebrations this year.
 More than 75 pre-K through 9th grade singers from local communities participate in DYC's four choirs.
 With songs from Norway, America, and around the world, this concert should be a lovely way to welcome spring!
 * **4:00-6:00 p.m.** Street dance with Decorah's popular Scandinavian-American old-time dance band, [Foot-Notes](http://www.footnotes.dance/) on Mill St. next to the museum.

-From 1:00-4:00 p.m., the Nordic Dancers will be holding a "Blomster Salg," flower sale, in the courtyard next to the museum.
-Support this local group and get ready to plant your garden with these flower starts.

-In case of inclement weather, the parade and Nordic Dancers will be canceled and the Foot-Notes dance will be held at Decorah Lutheran Church at 309 Winnebago Street in Decorah.
-All other activities will continue as planned.